 With personal devices accessing corporate networks, businesses must now protect endpoint devices that are not completely under their control, which opens up the business to greater risk.
 Trying to gain control over personal devices also presents the challenge of making sure the company does not infringe on personal apps and information employees store on their own devices.

-Phones are mini-computers, and just like “big” computers, they need to be cleaned up from time-to-time.
+Phones are mini-computers, and just like “big” computers, they need to be cleaned up from time to time.
 Utilizing an antivirus and malware scanner is always a good idea.
-Malware can compromise information stored on mobile devices and has a snowball effect that continuously piles up until it slows downs or stops the device.
+Malware can compromise information stored on mobile devices and has a snowball effect that continuously piles up until it slows down or stops the device.

 Mobile Device Management (MDM) solutions help businesses and their employees apply these best practices by providing the ability to remotely wipe any devices that are lost or stolen.
 Such solutions also isolate personal apps from corporate apps in separate digital containers so that personal information remains private, and when an employee leaves the company, only their corporate apps and data are deleted while their personal apps and data are left intact.